-The decisions that will be made determine the purpose of assssment procedure and then determine the kind of information that is needed from the assessment procedure.
-According to Bachman(2004), there are two kinds of decisions, low stakes and high-stakes decisions.
+The decisions that will be made determine the purpose of the assessment procedure and then determine the kind of information that is needed from the assessment procedure.
+According to Bachman (2004), there are two kinds of decisions, low stakes and high-stakes decisions.

 Low-stakes decisions are decisions made on the grounds of assessment results.
 They are relatively minor and easy to correct.
-High-stakes decisions ; however, are decicions which are likely to affect students' lives and they are difficult to correct.
-(Cited in Penny McKay, 2006, p.20)

-Rea-Dickens and Garnet(2000) note that not only formal tests are high-stakes, instead, many assessment procedures are more highstakes for students than we think, since various decisions that teachers and assessors in general make have a cumultative effect on students' futures.
-(Cited in McKay, 2006, p.
-20).
+High-stakes decisions; however, are decisions that affect students' lives and they are difficult to correct.
+(Cited in McKay, 2006).
+Rea-Dickens and Garnet (2000) note that not only formal tests are high-stakes but many assessment procedures are also more high-stakes for students than we expect since various decisions that teachers and assessorsmake have the effect on students' futures.
+(Cited in McKay, 2006).